 The revegetation of the creek embankment was required to achieve a Manning’s roughness of at least 0.08, a formula that indicates the flow through a channel that factors in vegetation types and densities, channel dimensions, surface finishes, as well as rock particle size.
 This required closely working with other specialists within the project team to arrive at a solution.

-An overland flow channel cutting through the site was integrated into the site design to accommodate stormwater entering the site from the end of Eranga Street, located to the north.
+An overland flow channel cutting through the development area was integrated into the site design to accommodate stormwater entering the site from the end of Eranga Street, located to the north.